guptakhil/research-papers/marl/Independent_Cooperative_Agents.md

 - When the two hunters used the same policy, they converged much quicker than two independent agents.
 - If agents perform the same task, their decision policies during learning can differ because they may have explored the different parts of a state space.
-    - They can complement each other by exchanging policies and use what the other agent had already learned for its own benefit.
+    - They can complement each other by exchanging policies and using what the other agent had already learned for its own benefit.
-    - Assumed that agents average their policies at certain frequencies.
+    - It has been assumed that agents average their policies at certain frequencies.
 (10, 50 and 200 steps)
-- <b>Caveat:</b> Information communicated by each policy-exchanging agent per step is bounded by <i>(N-1) * F * P</i> where N = hunters, P = size of policy, F = frequency of policy exchanging.
+- <b>Caveat:</b> Information communicated by each policy-exchanging agent per step is bounded by <i>(N-1) * F * P</i> where N: hunters, P: size of policy, F: frequency of policy exchanging.
     - When P and F are large, communication can be costly.
     - Policy exchanging can selectively choose what decisions of the other agent to consider.